lucasslvr/lucasslvr/README.md

 * 🎓 Technical degree in IT (completed)
 * 🎓 B.Sc. student in Systems Analysis and Development
-* 💼 Working in  at Linx by TOTVS
+* 💼 Support Analyst at Linx by TOTVS
-* 🌎 Interested in international opportunities (USA / Portugal)
+* 🌎 Interested in music, art, and culture
-* 🧠 Always learning new technologies
-* 🎮 Streaming and creating gaming content

 ---